You are hereHome → Journey → Guide: Bank — Account and cards

 - Book an appointment if possible.

-- Bring your passport, status document, and proof of address (if available).
+- Bring your ID, general profile proof, and proof of address (if available).

 - Open a chequing account and get a debit card for daily spending.